 The secret to well-maintained stubble is to strike a perfect balance between a rugged, yet sophisticated look.
-It will then project masculinity, without slipping into the ‘wild man’ territory of the bushier beard and will look acceptable even in conventional workspaces.
+It will then project masculinity, without slipping into the ‘wild man’ territory of the bushier full beard and will look acceptable even in conventional workspaces.

 Now is the time to wield the trimmer.
-Unlike a razor, trimmers can be used against the grain of the hair, but be careful not to put too much pressure on the skin – let the trimmer do the work.
+Unlike a razor, trimmers can be used against the grain of the hair, but be careful not to put too much pressure on the skin – let the stubble trimmer do the work.
 If it is not cutting well, oil the blades or consider replacing it with a new device.

 The next step is to apply a shaving gel, such as Truefitt & Hill’s No 10 Sensitive Shave Gel, and massage it into your cheeks and neck.
 You should now use a razor to define the lines of your stubble on your cheeks in a line that runs at a 45 degrees angle beneath the cheekbones.
-On the neck area shave in a semicircle from just above the Adam’s apple and then rinse your face to get rid of loose hairs.Once you have finished this procedure it is a good idea to treat your skin with a hydrating moisturizer, such as Truefitt & Hill’s No. 10 Sensitive Moisturiser, or you can use Truefitt & Hill’s Ultimate Comfort Aftershave Balm, especially formulated to soothe and calm the skin after shaving.
-You may also want to apply a beard balm, such as our Gentleman’s Beard Balm, which thanks to its waxy texture, will perfectly smooth any erratic stubble that refuses to lie in a uniform direction, or alternatively our Gentleman's Beard Oil to leave your stubble looking and feeling soft and well conditioned.
-Alcohol-free moisturisers and beard balms will also help to keep any discomfort, itchiness and dry skin at bay.
+For the neck line, shave in a semicircle from just above the Adam’s apple.
+Then rinse your face to get rid of loose hairs.Once you have finished this procedure it is a good idea to treat your skin with a hydrating moisturizer, such as Truefitt & Hill’s No. 10 Sensitive Moisturiser, or you can use Truefitt & Hill’s Ultimate Comfort Aftershave Balm, especially formulated to soothe and calm the skin after shaving.
+You may also want to apply a beard balm, such as our Gentleman’s Beard Balm, which thanks to its waxy texture, will perfectly smooth any stray hairs that refuse to lie in a uniform direction, or alternatively our Gentleman's Beard Oil to leave your stubble looking and feeling soft and well conditioned.
+Alcohol-free moisturizers and beard balms will also help to keep any discomfort, itchiness and dry skin at bay.
 Depending on your beard growth, you will need to maintain this routine every two to four days to create the elusive natural, but well-maintained balance.